mursya/bem-news/bemup-promo/bemup-promo.en.md

 [Vassily Chernov](https://twitter.com/bivihoba), lead frontend developer at **Softline** and speaker, shared what he liked about BEMup:

 > The meetup was a success.
 I do not know how such events should be, but everything went pretty well.
 I had concrete expectations, and my expectations were met.
 It is worth a lot to look in the eyes of those who have the same 'BEM brain' as I do!
 It was interesting to listen to the talks and comments of Yandex developers and guys from the industry.

 > I would like to highlight a talk about Islands libraries.
 It would be great to have more details such as this talk was about.
 It is interesting to hear about real projects, solutions, and not only from Yandex, as well as to ask questions and even troll.
 Personally I was asked more about processes than technologies.
 How to prove BEM is a good choice to my colleagues?
 How many projects we do using BEM?
 How to agree with each other?
 How to start with a block library out of your project?

-> I really hope you will continue this start, and BEMups will be regular events.
+> I кeally hope you will continue this start, and BEMups will be regular events.
 Because this is a great option to exchange experience and motivate yourself to achieve the next BEM level.
 I, for instance, was inspired to finish a something I postponed for half a year!
 Thanks to Yandex and you guys for such an event.
 Staying BEMed, Vasya.

 The BEM team also made few conclusions.